Skip to main content

 AI systems identified as high-risk include AI technology used in:

-• migration, asylum and border control management (e.g. verification of authenticity of travel documents);
+- migration, asylum and border control management (e.g. automated examination of visa applications)

-• administration of justice and democratic processes (e.g. applying the law to a concrete set of facts).
+- administration of justice and democratic processes (e.g. AI solutions to search for court rulings)

-High-risk AI systems will be subject to strict obligations before they can be put on the market:
+High-risk AI systems are subject to strict obligations before they can be put on the market:

-• clear and adequate information to the user;
+- clear and adequate information to the deployer

 Limited risk